Caliper-Corporation/TsmAPIsExamples/VehicleMonitor/README.md

 ### Thread-Safety
 Accessing instance-specific data from inside the callbacks are thread-safe.
 However, accessing global data inside the callbacks are not thread-safe.

+### Logging
+A log file will be created in {ProjectFolder}\MyVehicleMonitor\vm_log.txt.
+Note that "MyVehicleMonitor" is the name of the vehicle monitor specified by the user when instantiating the vehicle monitor template.

+To reference the logger inside user define vehicle, use MyVehicleMonitor::instance->logger()

 ## How to Debug